kleph/dcos-docs/1.11/deploying-jobs/index.md

 * The schedule for your job, in cron format.
 You can also set the time zone and starting deadline.
 * An arbitrary number of labels to attach to your job.
 * Permissions for your job.
+* A group your job will belong to.